Frankva12/Frankva12/README.md

 ## About me:

 - 💻 I’m an appasionate developer that always want to learn.
-- 🌱 I’m currently learning about React and React Native.
+- 🌱 I’m currently learning about React and React.
 - 🎭 I love to participate in team's projects.
 - 🥅 2022 Goals: Learn more about JavaScript and improve my soft skills.
 - 🎨 I’m trying to improve myself everyday and improve my technical skills.